A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Australia – 6th September to 15th October

-After stopping in Australia seventeen years ago on a layover to New Zealand, we finally fulfilled our dream of exploring Sidney.
-This road trip was amazing and definitely the highlight of our around-the-world itinerary.
+After stopping in Australia seventeen years ago on a layover to New Zealand, we finally fulfilled our dream of exploring Sydney.
+This road trip was amazing and definitely a highlight of our gap year.

 Australia boasts fantastic family-friendly campsites with plenty of amenities such as pools, big kitchens and adventure playgrounds, making them perfect for families with kids.

-We had a great time exploring Sydney for a few days before embarking on a five-week journey along the picturesque east coast, all the way to the breathtaking Daintree rainforest, before flying out of Cairns.
+We had a great time exploring Sydney for a few days before embarking on a five-week journey along the picturesque east coast to the breathtaking Daintree rainforest before flying out of Cairns.

 Our trip had fantastic opportunities to witness the diverse and fascinating Australian wildlife.
-We played wildlife bingo and were lucky enough to spot platypuses, cassowaries, kangaroos, possums, snakes, and koalas.
-We even had a chance to snorkel at the Great Barrier Reef and hunt for thundereggs.
-It was an unforgettable experience!
+We played wildlife bingo and were lucky to spot platypuses, cassowaries, kangaroos, possums, snakes, and koalas.
+We even had a chance to snorkel at the Great Barrier Reef and hunt for thunder eggs.
+It was an unforgettable experience with kids!

 After travelling for almost four months around the world, we sent some of our belongings back home to allow us to travel a little lighter.

 An iconic beach location on the East Coast of Australia.
-This beach is a fantastic stop for families on an around the world itinerary.
+This beach is a fantastic stop for families.

 East Coast Australia